vra99/review-app/readme.md

     return data;
     };

 Could be wrapped in React.useMemo as it renders a large list of items and it will help with performance.
+This code re-renders each time the parent is re-rendered — because the inline function is referentially different each time. useMemo focuses on avoiding heavy calculation.
     `const data = React.useMemo(() => calculateData(ramps), [ramps]);`

 ## table.tsx